brentlintner/linus/TRACKER.md

 ## Backlog

 * Focusing model experience
-    * Turn down temperature
+    * (DONE) Turn down temperature
-    * Tweak prompt to be more focused and concise (updated flow considering recency, guidance and primacy)
+    * (DONE) Tweak prompt to be more focused and concise (updated flow considering recency, guidance and primacy)
+    * Considering only showing the last tmux command (i.e. everything after 2nd last "^\$$")

 * Tests
+    * Integration tests for client injectiong (parsing mainly)
+    * Unit for tmux, parser, file utils etc
+    * System tests, really needed?
+Maybe something to run optionally since it hits the API and is slow + costs money
-    * First system test: Need no color + quiet + test for testing
+        * First system test: Need no color + quiet + test for testing?
-    * Smoke test that runs multiple times, with a minimal prompt.
+        * Smoke test that runs multiple times, with a minimal prompt?
-    * Need to escape+enter
+        * Need to escape+enter?

 * Need to ideally keep prompts <200K characters for better pricing
     * Auto compact flag (-a)